 This view demonstrates the method by which the lantern attaches to the column, along with the means of adjusting the tilt.
-Again, a SELC AcRo photocell is employed.
+Again, an AcRo photocell is employed.

 This P852 is installed on a 6 m column on the Heanor Gate industrial estate; the additional mounting height making the lantern seem particularly tiny from ground level.